kchmck/vim-coffee-script/readme.md

 [todo]: http://github.com/kchmck/vim-coffee-script/blob/master/todo.md
 [screenshot]: http://i.imgur.com/xbto8.png

-### Installing and Using
+### Installing

 1. Install [tpope's][tpope] [pathogen] into `~/.vim/autoload/` and add this line to your `vimrc`:

         call pathogen#runtime_append_all_bundles()

+    Be aware that it must be added before any `filetype plugin indent on` lines according to the install page:

+    > Note that you need to invoke the pathogen functions before invoking
+    > "filetype plugin indent on" if you want it to load ftdetect files.
+On
+    > Debian (and probably other distros), the system vimrc does this early on,
+    > so you actually need to "filetype off" before "filetype plugin indent on"
+    > to force reloading.

-    To get the all the features of this plugin, make sure you also have a `filetype plugin indent on` line added **after** this call.
+    To get the all the features of this plugin, be sure you do have a `filetype plugin indent on` line.

 [pathogen]: http://www.vim.org/scripts/script.php?script_id=2332
 [tpope]: http://github.com/tpope/vim-pathogen